andreasmhallberg/readingnotes/Rosenbaum, 2000. ”Fushammiyya” - Alternating Style in Egyptian Prose.md

 - Concluding description of Fushaamiyya:
   1. Written
-  1. No hypercorrection
+  2. No hypercorrection
-  1. International
+  3. International
-  1. In narrative text (not only in dialog)
+  4. In narrative text (not only in dialog)
-  1. Complete phrases in *ʿāmmiyya*
+  5. Complete phrases in *ʿāmmiyya*
-  1. Abrupt alternation
+  6. Abrupt alternation
-  1. Ascribes equal status to both codes
+  7. Ascribes equal status to both codes
-  1. Becomes respectable.
+  8. Becomes respectable.
 Found in respectable printed media.

 @Arabic
-@writing
+@diglossia